mizydorek/pands-project-2020/README.md

 <img src="https://github.com/mizydorek/pands-project-2020/blob/master/plots/pairplot_iris.png" width="100%" />

+#### Observations

 This gives us a great overview and allows us to easily identify relationship between pairwises of attribute of the species.
 Plot clearly shows that setosa is the most separable and distinctly different from the other two species while there is small overlap in the pairwise relationships of versicolor and virginica species.
 The density plots espesially petal ones on the diagonal make it easy to compare distributions between the species.

+#### Conclusions

+Analysys of above data and plots that we applied to examined the dataset shows that setosa is a distinguishing specie of Iris (the smallest from all of Iris species) and  can be linearly separable from the others.
+In overall versicolor and virginica are much larger species out of all classes especially in terms of petal length and width.
+All this was shown in the summarized data and plots that were used to vizualize the data.

 ## References